pypa/pip/docs/html/user_guide.rst

 For package maintainers during the development, give pip some help by creating constraint files for the dependency tree.
 This will reduce the number of versions it will try.

-If you (as the user installing a package) see the package has specific version dependencies, you could contact the maintainer and ask them to be more strict with the packages requirements.

 Getting help
 ------------